daizoru/node-petri/README.md

 It is based on node-evolve, a library to do Genetic Programming in JavaScript.
 That means you can generate cpu-optimized algorithms, that run from mobile to browser to "node.js cloud" servers.
+Or, if you think of node as the "new python", maybe do even more (yes, node.js can use native C/C++ modules too).

+But that's another topic.

 The name substrate has been chosen as a substitute for "agar agar", a biomaterial used to cultivate bacterias in vitro.